 The Information Technology Department is composed of a highly trained and experienced technical staff.
-These classified staff including programmers, Web designers, coordinators of instructional computer systems, lab specialists, network technicians, security specialists, helpdesk technicians, telecommunications technicians, system administrators and a technology prucurement coordinator, which are in high-demand in the private sector.
-In order to attract and retain staff in this competitive market salaries for technical staff are higher than the district average.
+These classified staff including programmers, Web designers, coordinators of instructional computer systems, lab specialists, network technicians, security specialists, helpdesk technicians, system administrators and a technology procurement coordinator, which are in high-demand in the private sector.

 The use of technology is ubiquitous throughout the district and continues to be critical to the success of the SRJC.
-Enrollment data shows that online enrollment is growing faster than any other area in the district; demand for Internet access and storage space is also growing geometrically.
+Enrollment data shows that online enrollment is growing faster than any other area in the district; demand for Internet access and storage space is also growing.
 As demand for services increases, we should increase support staff and/or strategically engage outside services where appropriate and cost-effective for the District.

-There are currently over 100 instructional computer lab facilities and over 250 classroom instructor computer stations receiving services from Instructional Computing throughout the District.
-This encompasses a total of over 2,500 computers and over 300 iPads providing 120 software titles and access to the Internet for students and faculty across all disciplines and learning environments.
+There are currently over 40 instructional computer lab facilities and over 250 classroom instructor computer stations receiving services from Instructional Computing throughout the District.
+This encompasses a total of over 5,000 computers and over 400 iPads providing 120 software titles and access to the Internet for students and faculty across all disciplines and learning environments.